 Often, when spouses get divorced, they will either agree on alimony terms or a judge will order one spouse to pay the other alimony for a specified period of time.
-Whether you’re seeking alimony or you’re being asked to pay it, you need a team of competent Pennsylvania alimony lawyers in your corner.
+Whether you are seeking alimony, or you are being asked to pay alimony, a team of competent Pennsylvania alimony lawyers can assist.

 The Commonwealth of Pennsylvania will consider a wide range of factors when determining whether to award alimony to one spouse after a divorce.
 Some of those factors are as follows:

-Ultimately, when working out an alimony agreement, the judge’s goal is to determine an amount and duration that he believes is “reasonable under the circumstances.”
+Ultimately, the judge’s goal is to determine an amount and duration that is “reasonable under the circumstances.”

-An alimony order is a legally binding document, meaning if your ex is refusing to make alimony payments as ordered by the court, you and your alimony lawyer can file a motion for enforcement.
-As long as you can prove your ex violated your alimony agreement, the judge will take action against your ex, which can include:
+An alimony order is a legally binding document.
+If your ex-spouse is refusing to make alimony payments as ordered by the court, you and your alimony lawyer can file a Motion for Enforcement.
+If you can prove a violation of the alimony agreement, the judge will take action, including the following:

-If you have any questions about how alimony works in Pennsylvania or are facing any type of alimony-related issue, please don’t hesitate to speak with an attorney at Berman Voss today.
+If you have any questions about how alimony works in Pennsylvania or are facing any type of alimony-related issue, please do not hesitate to contact an attorney at Berman Voss.